HL7/davinci-crd/input/pagecontent/index.md

 ### Intellectual Property Considerations
 This implementation guide and the underlying FHIR specification are licensed as public domain under the [FHIR license](http://hl7.org/fhir/R4/license.html#license).
 The license page also describes rules for the use of the FHIR name and logo.

-This publication includes IP covered under the following statements.

 {% include ip-statements.xhtml %}